-The Abbeville is something of a local institution, a charming neighbourhood pub with bags of character.
+The recently refurbished Abbeville is something of a local institution, a charming neighbourhood pub with bags of character.

 Pull up a stool at the bar for a proper pint or enjoy top notch British fare in the cosy dining room or one of the snugs.
 Roaring fires in winter, al fresco dining in summer.